Healthy Diet for Children Ages 2-11

 and increase fullness following a meal.
 To be sure your child is getting enough fiber make sure whole grains make up half of the daily grain intake.
 Fruits and vegetables are also good sources of fiber with multiple nutritional benefits.

 While it may not be a nutrient, physical activity is a key component of any healthy diet.
-Structured exercise is usually not necessary at this age, but see to it that your kids spend at least one hour actively playing every day.
+Structured exercise is usually not necessary at this age, but see to it that your kids spend at least 1 hour actively playing every day.
 Keep TV viewing to a minimum and limit the amount of time spent doing other sedentary activities, such as sitting in front of the computer or playing video games.
 When possible, get moving with your children—whether it’s a walk around the block together or throwing a ball back and forth.
 All movement counts, and you are your child's number one role model.

 Eating Guide for Children